Surveyor Interview Questions with expert answers: Civil Engineering Questions and Answers

 11. What is construction surveying?

 Construction survey is the process of laying out drawings on earth to start the construction execution work on site.
-It involves establishing reference points, lines, and elevations for building and civil engineering projects to ensure the correct placement and construction of structures.
+It involves establishing reference points, lines and elevations for building and civil engineering projects to ensure the correct placement and construction of structure.

 12. What is mining surveying?